Saysutshun (Newcastle Island Marine) Park: Pulp-stone quarrying

-The immense forestry industry on the west coast processed timber in numerous mills, including some to produce paper and pulp.
-Pulp stones were used to grind the woodchips into pulp.
+The immense forestry industry on the West Coast processed timber in numerous mills, including some to produce paper and pulp.
+Pulp stones were used to grind the wood chips into pulp.
 In 1923, the McDonald Cut-Stone Company was founded to profit from the pulp-stone industry.
 To cut the stone they would first use plaster of Paris to level the cutting area, then use the cutting machines that would rotate slowly to cut a 40 inch deep, 54 inch diameter stone in just 45 minutes.
 After the circular cut had been made, small charges of gunpowder would be placed in holes drilled at the base of the stone to break it free.
 A derrick would lift the free stone before the final cuts were made, and a lathe could complete the smoothing process.
 The finished product would be 18–20 inch high with a 48 inch diameter.

 This was a successful business on Newcastle Island until 1932.
-At that time the company moved operations to Gabriola Island.
+At that time, the company moved operations to Gabriola Island.
 Later in the 20th century, the industry converted to the use of artificial stones.
 These could be made relatively cheaply and would last four to five years, in contrast to the three to twenty-month-use period of sandstone.